saturneric/GpgFrontend-Manual/src/content/docs/overview/faq.md

 messages.
 Users can manage and generate key pairs, encrypt files and emails, and sign their communications for added security.

-**How can I obtain and start using GpgFrontend?** You can download the latest version of GpgFrontend from its GitHub repository.
-Visit [GpgFrontend's Downloads Page](https://www.gpgfrontend.bktus.com/#/downloads) to find the most recent release.
-Installation is straightforward: just follow the ReadME instructions to set it up.
+**How can I obtain and start using GpgFrontend?** You can download the latest version of GpgFrontend from [GpgFrontend's Downloads Page](../downloads/) and choose the installtion method for your platform.

 ## OpenPGP and GnuPG Explained